Skip to contents

 cal

-The calendar of the chronon, used to disambiguate format strings for time units that are shared across calendars (e.g. cal_gregorian$day and cal_isoweek$day).
+The calendar of the chronon, used to disambiguate suitable format strings for time units that are shared across calendars (e.g. cal_gregorian$day and cal_isoweek$day).

 ...